-All members of British Triathlon can be tested, thus meaning athletes can be tested from the age of 8.
+All athletes competing in triathlons in the UK can be tested, thus meaning athletes can be tested from the age of 8.
 Those athletes between the ages of 8-18 will have a second observer during the testing process whom observes the Doping Control Officer (DCO).
 This is to ensure that safeguarding and child protection policies are followed and this is in accordance with the ISTI Annex C (modifications for athletes who are minors).
 This further individual can be either a member of doping control personnel or the athletes’ nominated representative (coach, parent, carer).

 Where can I find the prohibited list?